Buccaneers defense rises to occasion again in Super Bowl win

 The team didn’t lose again, finishing on an eight-game winning streak that included playoff road wins over Washington, New Orleans and Green Bay to become the first team to play a Super Bowl in their home stadium.

+Brees and the Saints beat Tampa Bay twice during the regular season.
+By taking down Mahomes in the Super Bowl, the Bucs (15-5) avenged three of their five losses.

-The steady improvement of the defense down the stretch was one of the biggest reason the Bucs were confident Sunday’s result would be different.
+The steady improvement of the defense down the stretch was one of the biggest reason they were confident Sunday’s result would be different.

 ”It was very personal,” cornerback Sean Murphy-Bunting said. ”As a secondary, we had some rough patches, just like every other team.
 It just seemed like we took a little more heat, people saying we weren’t good enough.”